-If you think you might be eligible for Prop 47 re-sentencing from felony burglary to shoplifting, your best move is to contact a criminal defense attorney who is familiar with both Penal Code 459 PC and the re-sentencing provisions of Proposition 47.
+If you think you might be eligible for Prop 47 re-sentencing a prior conviction from felony burglary to shoplifting, your best move is to contact a criminal defense attorney who is familiar with both Penal Code 459 PC and the re-sentencing provisions of Proposition 47.

 Burglary is not the same thing as “breaking and entering.”

 California burglary law does not require you to “break into” a property to be guilty of burglary.
 You can commit PC 459 burglary by entering a structure through an open or unlocked door or window.
-You can even commit burglary by entering an open business.22
+You can even commit burglary by entering an open business.
+There does not need to be forced entry or trespassing.22

-The exception to this rule is a burglary of a vehicle (also known as “auto burglary” in California ).
+The exception to this rule is burgling a vehicle (also known as “auto burglary” in California ).
 You can only commit auto burglary if the vehicle is locked—and thus if you are required to “break into” it to steal the vehicle or property inside it.
-Otherwise, you are not guilty under California burglary and auto burglary law.23
+Otherwise, you are not guilty under California burgling and auto burgling law.23